ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 Double-click the DMG file, and it should automatically appear in a Finder window.
 Drag the icon to the Applications folder.
 If, for some reason, you don't want to put it in the Applications folder, you can drag it somewhere else.

-Note that the developers of **Damage** do not have an Apple developer account.
+Note that the developer(s) of **Damage** do not have an Apple developer account.
 This means that you may recive a warning about an unidentified developer as per this page: <https://support.apple.com/en-ca/guide/mac-help/mh40616/mac>.
 To start the application (for the first time only), you may have to right click on the application, select **Open** then agree to the conditions.

 You can, of course, disagree, but that would defeat the purpose of downloading it.